 The following motion was considered and defeated at the March 29, 2021 Regular Council meeting.
 At this time it is being requested that this item be reconsidered.

-THAT Council no longer consider tennis and pickleball courts at Maccaud Park and exhaust all other avenues to put these spots elsewhere on the east side of the City.
+THAT Council no longer consider tennis and pickleball courts at Maccaud Park.

 14. CONCLUSION OF THE APRIL 12, 2021 REGULAR COUNCIL MEETING